 However, stomach sleepers can hardly give up this habit and transit to a new sleeping position.
 So, you have to figure out an alternative way to get over the threats and issues.
 And that can be done using a good quality mattress instead.

-We will guide you on which kind of mattress is perfect for stomach sleeper later in this article.
+We will guide you on which kind of mattress is perfect for stomach sleepers later in this article.

 These are a few sleeping positions that most of us people sleep with.
 In some cases, some people are likely to switch between several sleeping positions as well.